-Visiting Japan In Winter 2017-2018: Temperatures, Clothing, Travel Tips
+Visiting Japan In Winter 2019-2020: Temperatures, Clothing, Travel Tips

 Written by MATCHA

 Japan is cold in winter and it is snowing in many places across the country.
-There is a unique beauty to the scenery, however, and there is a myriad of fun activities and delicious dishes that can only be savored during this season.
+There is a unique beauty to the scenery, however, and there is a myriad of fun activities and delicious dishes that can only be enjoyed during this season.
 We have compiled a guide of useful information for people planning to visit Japan during winter.

 Winter Temperatures in Japan

-In Tokyo, December temperatures tend to be around 12ºC (54°F) in the afternoon and drop to about 5ºC (41°F) in the morning and at night.
 By January, afternoon temperatures drop to 10ºC (50°F) and morning temperatures tend to hover between 2ºC~3ºC (35°F~37°F).
 In February, afternoon temperatures are about 10ºC~11ºC (42°F~50°F) while morning and evening temperatures fall to about 3ºC (37°F).

 Tokyo winters are sunny with little rain or snow.
 The air is dry, with the humidity around this time generally staying at a constant 30%.

-What Should I Wear in Winter?
+What to Wear in Winter?
 Recommended Clothing

 In January and February, you will need a down jacket or a coat.
 You will definitely need gloves and a muffler too.

 On windy days, it is a good idea to have a knit cap and earmuffs.
-If you plan to be outside for a long time on cloudy days or in the evenings, we recommend that you use disposable kairo heating pads to protect your hands and feet from the cold.
+If you plan to be outside for a long time on cloudy days or in the evenings, we recommend that you use disposable kairo (heating pads) to protect your hands and feet from the cold.

 Please keep warm by wearing proper clothes and drinking hot drinks.
 If you do catch a cold, stop by a drugstore such as Matsumoto Kiyoshi and get some medicine.
 Light medicine to soothe a sore throat or to treat a fever can be bought without a medical prescription.
 In case of high fever and severe coughing, it's recommended that you go to the hospital.